 The Municipal Elections Act, 1996 does not prohibit campaigning on voting day.
 While there are restrictions on advertising for federal and provincial elections on voting day, these “blackouts” do not exist for municipal council and school board elections.

-The Act prohibits the display of campaign material inside a voting place.
+The act prohibits the display of campaign material inside a voting place.
 The “voting place” could include the entire property of a building that has a voting place inside it, including the parking lot.
 You are not allowed to have campaign brochures, campaign buttons, signs or any other material inside the voting place.

-Remaining in a voting place
+Who can stay in a voting place

 As a candidate, you are allowed to stay in a voting place to observe but you are not allowed to interfere with voters, attempt to influence how they vote or ask a voter how they voted.
 Scrutineers may also stay in the voting place.